Automattic/wp-calypso/client/components/checklist/README.md

 Render as a placeholder.

+### `onExpandTask { func }`

+Function that is called when a task is expanded.
+The task's props are passed as argument.

 ### `progressText { string } - default: "Your setup list"`

 Displayed in the checklist header, right on top of the progress bar.